Tran Quoc Pagoda - A Must-see Religious Site in Hanoi

-Located on a tiny eastern peninsula of West Lake, Tran Quoc Pagoda is the oldest and holiest Buddhist pagoda with a long-standing history of more than 1,500 years in Hanoi.
+Located on a tiny peninsula of West Lake, Tran Quoc Pagoda is the oldest and holiest Buddhist pagoda with a long-standing history of more than 1,500 years in Hanoi.
 Established as a Buddhist centre of Thang Long (Hanoi's old name) under the Ly - Tran dynasties, Tran Quoc Pagoda has now become an attractive spiritual destination, attracting large numbers of visitors each year.
 In 2016, Tran Quoc Pagoda was on the list of the world's 16 most beautiful pagodas by the Daily Mail, a prestigious British newspaper.

 Table of Content[Hide]

-History of Tran Quoc Pagoda
+1. Where is Tran Quoc Pagoda

 Tran Quoc Pagoda was originally called Khai Quoc Pagoda, built in 541 during the early Ly Dynasty.
 At that time, the pagoda was located near the banks of the Red River, so when the dam collapsed in 1615 (during the reign of King Le Trung Hung), the pagoda was moved inside the Yen Phu Dam, near the Kim Nguu islet.
 Then, in the 17th century, Trịnh Lords built the Co Ngu Dam (Thanh Nien Street now) to connect with Kim Nguu islet.
 The pagoda changed its name to Tran Quoc Pagoda during the reign of King Le Hy Tong (1681 - 1705) with the meaning that this would be a place to help people avoid natural disasters by bringing them a peaceful life, and that name remains till today.